danbka33/factorio-mod-portal-publish/README.md

 ## Usage
 Currently, this action expects a flat repo structure with exactly one complete mod in the git repo (with a valid info.json in the repo's root).

 It also expects tag names to match the Factorio mod version numbering scheme - three numbers separated by periods, eg. `1.15.0`.
+Versions prefixed with a "v" will also be processed.

-Non-tag pushes will be ignored, but when a tag is pushed that is valid and matches the version number in info.json, the mod will be zipped up and published to the mod portal using the required secrets `FACTORIO_MOD_API_KEY` authenticate.
+Non-tag pushes will be ignored, but when a tag is pushed that is valid and matches the version number in info.json, the mod will be zipped up and published to the mod portal using the required secret `FACTORIO_MOD_API_KEY` to authenticate.

 An example workflow to publish tagged releases: